 VPAT vs WCAG: Key Differences and Their Role in Accessibility Compliance

-VPAT vs WCAG: Understanding the Key Differences in Accessibility
+VPAT vs WCAG: The Key Differences in Accessibility

 When it comes to digital accessibility, two commonly mentioned frameworks are VPAT and WCAG.
 While both play an important role in improving inclusivity and ensuring legal compliance, they serve very different purposes.
 Understanding the difference between VPAT vs WCAG is critical for businesses that are looking to provide accessible products, websites, and software—especially in industries that work with government contracts or serve the public online.